locustio/locust/docs/writing-a-locustfile.rst

 When a load test is started, an instance of a User class will be created for each simulated user and they will start running within their own green thread.
-When these users run they pick tasks that they execute, sleeps for awhile, and then picks a new task and so on.
+When these users run they pick tasks that they execute, sleep for awhile, and then pick a new task and so on.

 The tasks are normal python callables and - if we were load-testing an auction website - they could do stuff like "loading the start page", "searching for some product", "making a bid", etc.